Antique Tuscan, 12 line

 In American Wood Type Kelly noted that this face most likely originated as a wood type in America.
 Lowercase was not added until 1854.

-In the 1884 Hamilton & Katz Specimens of Holly Wood Type, multiple catalog numbers were listed for what seems to be the same design of Antique Tuscan, No 25, No 46, No 79 and No 90 are all used.
+In the 1884 Hamilton & Katz Specimens of Holly Wood Type, multiple catalog numbers were listed for what seems to be the same design of Antique Tuscan, No 25, No 46, No 79 and No 90.
 No 25 is used here in this list because it was the only number for this cut used by Hamilton in specimen books after 1884.